influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 Make sure you add an `Important Changes` sections to the `CHANGELOG.md` file describing the removal with a reference to your PR.

-### Time frames and considerations

-When deprecating parts of Telegraf, it is important to provide users with enough time to migrate to alternative solutions before actually removing those parts.

-In general, plugins, plugin options or option values should only be deprecated if a suitable alternative exists!
-In those cases, the deprecations should predate the removal by at least one and a half year.
-In current release terms this corresponds to six minor-versions.
-However, there might be circumstances requiring a pro-longed time between deprecation and removal to ensure a smooth transition for users.

 ## Deprecation Framework